-- ITS - Information Technology Services Division
+- Information Technology Services Division

 The budget preparation is an important process.
 Heads of Departments and Cost Centre heads advise the Divisional head of the resources required to produce the agreed level of outputs or service.
 This should be done in the standard budget submission document for service divisions.
 Academic Department Heads should take advice from the Divisional Office.

-A budget Pack is prepared by the Budget Accountant and distributed annually.
+A Budget Pack is prepared by the Budget Accountant and distributed annually.
 This pack contains the budget submission template for Service Divisions.